 SO3 (SEAL) Roy Perkins, a SOCM who graduated from school July 31 agreed with Chandler.
 “The first block of training (which was medical fundamentals) I remember being especially challenging.
 You’re bombarded with material, and it felt like all I ever did was go to class and study,” Perkins said.

 The course is taught by instructors from all branches of service who expect nothing but the best from their students.
-Not only are students required to absorb and regurgitate every piece of information they are taught, they are required to keep a rigorous physical training schedule before going to class all day.
+Not only are students required to absorb and regurgitate every piece of information they are taught, but they are also required to keep a rigorous physical training schedule before going to class all day.
 It’s also mandatory for them to study a minimum of three hours per night and on weekends — no exceptions.
 If they don’t, they’ll fail.

 “In 27 weeks, they take a guy who knows absolutely nothing (about medicine) and they make him the best battlefield trauma medic in the world,” said Master Chief Special Warfare Operator (SEAL) Michael Brown, force medical senior enlisted advisor for NSW.